runtimeverification/proof-checker/docs/proof-language.md

     with `instantiable = false` (see [^instantiable_false]).

 `Save`
-:   Store the top element of the stack by appending it to global memory with assumptions from the memory.
+:   Store the top element of the stack by appending it to global memory with assumptions from local memory.

 `Load <i:u8>`
 :   Push the `Term` at index $i$ in memory to the top of the stack.